 SaaS companies will have more variation in what should be tracked than other companies like e-commerce or lead generating websites.
 That is because each SaaS company provides a completely different type of product with very unique actions.
 Yet, by following some guidelines that apply to nearly all SaaS companies, you can make the process much more efficient.

 Stage 1: Marketing Pages & Signups

-First and foremost, every SaaS company should track signups.
-This is one of the most important actions visitors take on your website and you will want to analyze and optimize it over time.
-For example, if you're tracking signups, you can create a report that looks like this.
+First and foremost, every SaaS company should track subscriptions and signups.
+These are a few of the most important actions visitors take on your application and you will want to analyze and optimize this over time.
+For example, if you're tracking subscription changes, you can create a report that looks like this:

 - Email address

 The most important property to send with the signup event is the customer’s email address.
 This is what allows you to identify the visitor and track them across multiple devices (e.g. laptop, iPhone, work computer, etc).

 Customer profiles, like the one above, detail every action taken by and the engagement level of each user.
 Providing the customer's email address via the signup property allows the system to associate information with this user, giving them a name, username, avatar, etc. This insight is extremely helpful for sales, support, and customer success teams.

 In addition to signups, you will want to track any important activity that happens before sign up.
 This information helps your marketing folks understand what's working and what's not.